RichardRed0x/politeia-digest/issue-032.md

 ## Other News

 The Latam proposal's voting period had an [exciting](https://twitter.com/elianhuesca/status/1270049855088574465) conclusion, as it hovered around the critical 60% approval mark in the final few hours.
-With 4 proposals voting at the same time, and high turnout across the board, the server missed some votes which made it into the git repository but not the server cache, and [consequently](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15917288647126pELFC:decred.org?via=decred.org&via=matrix.org&via=planetdecred.org) the totals displayed on the site were slightly off (32 votes were missed) for around a day until @lukebp deployed a fix.
+With 4 proposals voting at the same time, and high turnout across the board, the server missed some votes which made it into the Git repository but not the server cache, and [consequently](https://matrix.to/#/!MIGqWXfLFBwhipPKYL:decred.org/$15917288647126pELFC:decred.org) the totals displayed on the site were slightly off (32 votes were missed) for around a day until @lukebp deployed a fix.
 The missing votes did not affect the outcome.

 ## About this issue

 Snapshot of Politeia data for this issue is based on this [commit](https://github.com/decred-proposals/mainnet/commit/bd11f737bfd8acadfe693420ab66ca9c02846dd6).

-Content for this edition was authored by @richardred with fixes from {name}.
+Content for this edition was authored by @richardred with fixes from @bee.

 Image credit: @sænder